How Do AI Detectors Work: Everything You Need to Know

 You can even use specific inputs that instruct the app to use more natural language.

-Re-writing the content with the same app will force it to use different language and vocabulary.
 Oddly enough, a second or even third time through will yield much more positive results when running this content through an AI detector.

 Use AI Scrambling Tools